CTU-Bern/stata_secutrial/README.md

 The original date/datetime variable is retained as ```x_orig``` where ```x``` is the variables original name.
 This is to ensure that no data is lost in the conversion from string to date due to an unexpected format.

+This code is known to work with SecuTrial version 5.2.0.9.
+Some previous version do not have the itemtype variable in the items file that is used to determine dates.